Tomasi Laulile: Indianapolis Colts

-After going unselected in the 2018 NFL draft, Laulile signed with the Indianapolis Colts as an undrafted free agent.
+On May 4, 2018, after going unselected in the 2018 NFL draft, Laulile signed with the Indianapolis Colts as an undrafted free agent.
 He made three tackles and a sack during preseason but was released by the Colts on September 1, 2018.

 New Orleans Saints

-On September 27, he signed with the practice squad of the New Orleans Saints.
-He later signed a reserve/future contract with the Saints after the season, on January 21, 2019, but was then released on May 13, 2019.
+On September 27, 2018, Laulile signed with the practice squad of the New Orleans Saints.
+On January 21, 2019, Laulile signed a reserve/future contract with the Saints, following the conclusion of the 2018 NFL season, but was ultimately released by the team on May 13, 2019.

 Dallas Renegades

-Laulile signed with the Dallas Renegades of the XFL on January 24, 2020, and made the team's final roster.
-He appeared in five games, one as a starter, recording two tackles and one TFL before the league suspended operations.
+On January 24, 2020, Laulile signed with the Dallas Renegades of the XFL, made the team's final roster, and went on to appear in five games; one as a starter, recording two tackles and one TFL, before the league suspended operations..

 TSL Jousters

-In 2021, he played for the Jousters of The Spring League (TSL), helping them reach the Mega Bowl championship game.
+In 2021, Laulile played for the Jousters of The Spring League (TSL), helping them reach the Mega Bowl championship game.

 Houston Gamblers

-Laulile was selected in the 25th round (204th overall) of the 2022 USFL draft by the Houston Gamblers.
+On February 17, 2022, Laulile was selected in the 25th round (204th overall) of the 2022 USFL draft by the Houston Gamblers.
 He played in all 10 games for the Gamblers, totaling 21 tackles, five TFLs, a half-sack, and a fumble return touchdown.
-In a game on his 27th birthday, he had two fumble recoveries.
+In a game on his 27th birthday, he recorded two fumble recoveries.

-San Francisco 49ers (first stint)
+San Francisco 49ers

-After the USFL season ended, Laulile returned to the NFL and signed a one-year contract with the San Francisco 49ers on July 29, 2022.
-He was released by the 49ers on August 15, following one preseason game in which he posted a tackle.
+On July 29, 2022, Laulile returned to the NFL and signed a one-year contract with the San Francisco 49ers, following the conclusion of the 2022 USFL season.
+On August 15, 2022, Laulile was released by the 49ers, following one preseason game in which he posted a tackle.

-Arlington Renegades (first stint)
+Arlington Renegades

-On January 1, 2023, he was chosen in the sixth round (46th overall) of the 2023 XFL supplemental draft by the Arlington Renegades.
+On January 1, 2023, Laulile was selected in the sixth round (46th overall) of the 2023 XFL supplemental draft by the Arlington Renegades.
 He played in nine games, all as a starter, for the XFL champion Renegades in 2023, making nine tackles and returning an interception for a touchdown.
 Pro Football Focus (PFF) rated him as one of the top run defenders in the league.

 San Francisco 49ers (second stint)

-After the XFL season, on August 18, 2023, Laulile re-signed with the San Francisco 49ers.
-In one preseason game, he made two tackles.
-He was then released on August 21, 2023.
+August 18, 2023, Laulile re-signed with the San Francisco 49ers, following the conclusion of the 2023 XFL season.
+Laulile appeared in one preseason game for the team, and recorded two tackles.
+He was released on August 21, 2023.

 Denver Broncos

-Two days later, he signed with the Denver Broncos.
-He played one preseason game, recording two tackles, before being released by the Broncos on August 29, 2023.
+On August 23, 2023, Laulile signed with the Denver Broncos.
+He appeared in one preseason game for the team and recorded two tackles, before being released on August 29, 2023.

 Arlington Renegades (second stint)

-Laulile then re-signed with the Renegades for the 2024 XFL season.
-He played all 10 games for the Renegades in 2024, seven as a starter, recording 14 tackles and three TFLs.
+On the same day as his release from Denver, Laulile re-signed with the Renegades for the 2024 XFL season.
+He appeared in all 10 games for the team, seven as a starter, recording 14 tackles and 3 TFLs.